nsbgn/judge/README.md

 judge
 ==============================================================================

-`judge` is an implementation of a decision procedure for classical and justification logic, through a tableau-based theorem prover.
+`judge` is a modular implementation of a decision procedure for classical and justification logics, through a tableau-based theorem prover.